elastic/ansible-elasticsearch/README.md

 * If you install more than one instance of Elasticsearch on the same host (with different ports, directory and config files), **do not update to ansible-elasticsearch >= 7.1.1**, please follow this [workaround](./docs/multi-instance.md#workaround) instead.
 * For multi-instances use cases, we are now recommending Docker containers using our official images (https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html).

+### Removing the MAX_THREAD settings

+Ansible-elasticsearch 7.5.0 is removing the option to customize the maximum number of threads the process can start in [#637](https://github.com/elastic/ansible-elasticsearch/pull/637/files#diff-04c6e90faac2675aa89e2176d2eec7d8L408).
+We discovered that this option wasn't working anymore since multi-instance support removal in ansible-elasticsearch 7.1.1.
+This option will be added back in a following release if it's still relevant regarding latest Elasticsearch evolutions.

+### Changes about configuration files

+Ansible-elasticsearch 7.5.0 is updating the configuration files provided by this role in [#637](https://github.com/elastic/ansible-elasticsearch/pull/637) which contained some otions deprecated in 6.x and 7.x:
+- `/etc/default/elasticsearch`|`/etc/sysconfig/elasticsearch`: the new template reflect the configuration file provided by Elasticsearch >= 6.x, the parameter we removed were already not used in 6.x and 7.x
+- `/etc/elasticsearch/jvm.options`: the new template reflect the configuration files provided by Elasticsearch >= 6.x
+- `/etc/elasticsearch/log4j2.properties`:
+  - We removed `log4j2.properties.j2` template from this Ansible role as it was a static file not bringing any customization specific to some ansible variable.
+  - Deployment of this Ansible role on new servers will get the default `log4j2.properties` provided by Elastisearch without any override.
+  - **WARNING**: For upgrade scenarios where this file was already managed by previous versions of ansible-elasticsearch, this file will become unmanaged and won't be updated by default.
+If you wish to update it to 7.5 version, you can retrieve it [here](https://github.com/elastic/elasticsearch/blob/7.5/distribution/src/config/log4j2.properties) and use this file with `es_config_log4j2` Ansible variable (see below).

+#### How to override configuration files provided by ansible-elasticsearch?

+You can now override the configuration files with your own versions by using the following Ansible variables:
+- `es_config_default: "elasticsearch.j2"`: replace `elasticsearch.j2` by your own template to use a custom `/etc/default/elasticsearch`|`/etc/sysconfig/elasticsearch` configuration file
+- `es_config_jvm: "jvm.options.j2"`: replace `jvm.options.j2` by your own template to use a custom `/etc/elasticsearch/jvm.options` configuration file
+- `es_config_log4j2: ""`: set this variable to the path of your own template to use a custom `/etc/elasticsearch/log4j2.properties` configuration file

 ## Dependency

 This role uses the json_query filter which [requires jmespath](https://github.com/ansible/ansible/issues/24319) on the local machine.